 If staying the night, a sleeping bag, food, torch, matches and toilet paper also need to be carried.

 For hiking gear check-out what to take hiking

 - If planning to spend the night in Mueller Hut, it needs to be booked before you set off.

 - For accommodation, there’s the Whitehorse Hill Campground for campers and campervans.
 A great spot and easy access to the Mueller Hut track.
-For accommodation in the village check out Booking.com or Trivago.
+For accommodation in the village check out Booking.com or Cheap hotels.

-- The information centre and dinning options are available in the Mount Cook Village.
+- The information centre and dining options are available in the Mount Cook Village.

 - If camping or staying in self-contained units, there is no supermarket in the village.
 Stock up at Twizel before going.
 The souvenir store next to the check-in area of the Hermitage offers a small range of food supplies.

 - The best time to visit is February when New Zealand’s weather is at its most settled and the warmest.
 October to April are still good months to walk, with the average temperature during this period ranging from 15 to 21 degrees celsius.
 The summer season extends from November to February, where the temperature can be as warm as 30 degrees Celsius.
 In the cooler winter season, from June to September temperatures drop to below 0 degrees Celsius overnight, while sunny winter days average around 8 degrees Celsius.

 To print the above map, click on Mueller Hut and Sealy Tarn Track highlighted at the top of the map.
 The printing and PDF option at the bottom of this page will print or download the post except for the map.
 Once selected, choose actions to print the map.
-This map gives great information for getting to the start of the track, however it’s only a guide of the route, for more detail on the track click on the topomap below.
-This can also be printed.
+This map gives great information for getting to the start of the track, however, it’s only a guide of the route, for more detail on the track click on the topomap below, and this can also be printed.